How to Explain Vulva Art in Your Bedroom to Guests or Family

 • "I love the organic shapes and soft colors."

-Deliver these with calm confidence, then change the subject.
-Most people will take your cue and move on.
+Deliver with calm confidence, then change the subject.
+Most people will follow your lead.

 • "It's part of the body positivity movement.
-The art normalizes the female body as something beautiful, not shameful."
+It normalizes the female body as something beautiful, not shameful."

-• "I love how it creates a calming, intimate atmosphere.
-It's very meditative."
+• "I love how it creates a calming, meditative atmosphere."

 • "It's meaningful to me, and that's what matters in my personal space."